FinnShields/cub3D/README.md

 # **CUB3D**

 Cub3D is a game emulating the style of Wolfenstein 3D, fully written in C. It is a project in Hive Helsinki's curriculum completed in a team of two with [Szabina Korbai](https://github.com/Lisly25).
+I personally focussed on implementing the DDA algorithm to make the 3D effect work.

 ## **Overview**